 Take a walk along the Tagus River gazing upon 25 de Abril Bridge, the twin sister to San Francisco’s Golden Gate Bridge, to reach the Belém Tower.
 It was built in 1515 as a fortress to guard the entrance to Lisbon’s harbor.

-Next, tour Jeronimos Monastery, built in 1502.
+Next, tour Jeronimos Monastery, built-in 1502.
 Both of these impressive top attractions are UNESCO World Heritage sites.

 Lastly, visit the nearby Ajuda Botanical Gardens, the oldest in all of Portugal.
-It not only offers spectacular hilltop views of Tagus River and the pretty terracotta rooftops, but it will be in full bloom of spring flowers.
+It not only offers spectacular hilltop views of the Tagus River and the pretty terracotta rooftops, but it will be in full bloom of spring flowers.